 SRMR.
 The last section

 contains the parameter estimates.
-It starts with information about the standard
+It starts with (technical) information

 all free (and fixed) parameters that were included in the model.
 Typically,